Posted on June 4, 2020 at 2:50 PM by Guest Author

 Another author can review your book if you don’t have a personal relationship with them.

 Authors are welcome to submit reviews for one another’s books on Amazon.
-However, you have to be careful about which authors you allow to post on your book page.
+That said, you need to be careful about which authors you allow to post on your book page.

 If you have a personal relationship with another author, or they’ve played a role in the creation of your book in any way, they aren’t eligible to leave a review in the Customer Review section.